William Goodsell Rockefeller: Personal life

-He was a member of the Union Club of the City of New York, the Union League Club, the Metropolitan Club, and the University Club.
+Rockefeller was a member of the Union Club of the City of New York, the Union League Club, the Metropolitan Club, and the University Club.

 William Goodsell Rockefeller died of "double pneumonia" at his home, 292 Madison Avenue in Manhattan, New York City, on November 30, 1922, five months after his father.
 He was interred at the Rockefeller Mausoleum at Sleepy Hollow Cemetery in Sleepy Hollow, New York.